Chapter 4. Kiali Operator provided by Red Hat

 In the web console Projects details page, the OSSMC plugin adds a Service Mesh tab that provides traffic graph information about that project.
 It is the same information shown in the Traffic Graph page but specific to that project.

-You can install the OSSMC plugin with the Kiali Operator by creating a OSSMConsole resource with the corresponding plugin settings.
-It is recommended to install the latest version of the Kiali Operator, even while installing a previous OSSMC plugin version, as it includes the latest z-stream release.
+You must install the latest version of the Kiali Operator, even while installing a earlier OSSMC plugin version, because it includes the latest z-stream release.

 Expand